Why might I need a lawful development certificate?

 - A fee of £103 (50% of a full planning permission application)

-Your architect will often help out with this section for a nominal fee – and it’s takes a weight off your shoulders, so ask!
+Your architect will often help out with this section for a nominal fee – and it takes a weight off your shoulders, so ask!

 How long does it take to get an LDC?

-Once you submit your application, you might be waiting up to 8 weeks for a decision, although this generally happens a little quicker with lawful development certificates.
+Once you submit your application with all your documentation, you might be waiting up to 8 weeks for a decision, although this generally happens a little quicker with lawful development certificates.

 If your application hasn’t been decided (this is unusual if you’ve had professional input) or gets rejected, then you can appeal.
 These are, however, time-consuming and will incur further costs so investing in help from professionals from the outset is a good idea.